see ANNE BlOUNT

 ELIZABETH LORD (d.1551)

 Elizabeth Lord was the daughter of Robert Lord or Lorde of Kendal House, Driffield, East Yorkshire.
-She became a nun at Wilberfoss, near York.
+She was a nun at Wilberfoss, near York.
 The prioress there was Margaret Easingwold, who held that post from December 6, 1479 until September 28, 1512.
-Elizabeth Lord was confirmed as the next prioress of Wilberfoss on October 18, 1518.
-The convent specialized in educating young gentlewomen and in 1537 numbered Thomas Cromwell’s granddaughter among its students.
+Elizabeth Lord was confirmed as her successor on October 18, 1518.
+The convent specialized in educating young gentlewomen.
+In 1537, Thomas Cromwell’s granddaughter was one of its students.
 Possibly for this reason, the convent was not dissolved until August 20, 1539.
 At that time Elizabeth received a pension of £8 per year.
 Her nine nuns received considerably less.
 Elizabeth moved in with her sister, Mary Lord (c.1499-1557), by then married to George Gale (1497-1556), a goldsmith and who twice served as Lord Mayor of York.
-Although she did not attempt to continue in the religious life, she left 6s.8d. each in her will, made on January 28, 1551 and proved on February 20, to her former sisters Agnes Barton, Alice Thornton, Joan Andrew, and Margery Browne.
-The other bequests indicate that she lived a life of considerable luxury.
-There were numerous gifts of money, most of them of four angels in gold, and various gilt cups and goblets.
+In her will, made on January 28, 1551 and proved on February 20, she left 6s.8d. each to her former sisters Agnes Barton, Alice Thornton, Joan Andrew, and Margery Browne.
+Other bequests included numerous gifts of money, most of them of four angels in gold, and various gilt cups and goblets.
 She left a cousin six silver spoons and another a silver pot and £20 towards her marriage.
 Yet another cousin got silver and coral beads, together with a gold ring with a blue sapphire in it.
-She disposed of her clothing as well, including gowns, kirtles, kerchiefs, caps, and a silk hat.
+Clothing listed in the will included gowns, kirtles, kerchiefs, caps, and a silk hat.
 She left two shillings apiece to each of the Gale servants.
 In 1553, Elizabeth’s sister and brother-in-law bought the site of Wilberfoss Priory, paying just over £615 for the property.
 Biography: Oxford DNB under “Lorde, Elizabeth.”

 ROBERDA LORGES (d.1612+)